 San Francisco applicants: Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.

-Twitter is a social networking platform.
+Twitter is a company that provides a social networking platform.